E-Verify Background and Implementation

 - You may not use E-Verify to screen job applicants or to re-verify employment eligibility.

 - E-Verify may never be used selectively.
-Only new and existing employees employees assigned to a Federal contract will be E-Verified, regardless of national origin, citizenship, or immigration status.
+Only new and existing employees assigned to a Federal contract will be E-Verified, regardless of national origin, citizenship, or immigration status.

 - Never take any adverse action against an employee, including suspension or termination, while he or she contests a Tentative Nonconfirmation, even if the matter is not resolved within ten federal government work days.